AdamWizard/PortfolioAdamNASSIRI/content/projects/FormFinder/index.md

 ## My part of the work
 ### The 2D grid
 I developped the **grid system** as well as the scripts that allow machines and conveyors to be highlighted, placed, destroyed etc.
-This game, although unplayable as of now, was a good exercise in **writing expandable code** that would allow for a future person to design theyr own grid objects, machines, and conveyors.
+This game, although unplayable as of now, was a good exercise in **writing expandable code** that would allow for a future person to design their own grid objects, machines, and conveyors.

 ### The art
 I also drew the sprites for the 2D sections of the game.